-A great many computer bridge systems have adopted a Monte Carlo sampling method 1 to overcome the limitation of partial information (Amit and Markovitch, Ginsberg).
+A great many computer bridge systems have adopted a Monte Carlo sampling method to overcome the limitation of partial information (Amit and Markovitch, Ginsberg).
 Using this method a bidder would generate a random sample of many hands that satisfy the constraints already placed upon each hand by the bidding and the known thirteen cards that must lie within the bidder's hand.
 Actions are evaluated based on these sample hands.
 Probabilistically, the bidder is evaluating based on what are close to the actual percentage chances of the scenario lying that way, so this method effectively allows the machine bidder to "imagine" the results of their actions based on the expected card distribution (Ando et all).

 Double-dummy solving is generally considered to be a solved problem at the current state of the art in machine bridge bidding.
 Many techniques are known to be very effective in solving within large search trees within little time.
-The hash table, quick trick checking, and single suit analysis methods optimizations are at this point known to be helpful in solving quickly (Chang).
-These and other improvements have been adopted for the requisite doubledummy solver in this project in order to be able to measure the improvements in machine bidding agents at a more reasonable pace.
+The hash table, quick trick checking, and single suit analysis methods optimizations are at this (Chang).
+These and other improvements dummy solver in this project in order to be able to measure the improvements in machine bidding agents at a more reasonable pace.

-3 Development
+Development 3

-Double-Dummy Solver Implementation
+3.1 Double-Dummy Solver Implementation